open-source-tabletop/Survivors/survivors.md

 > "When there's no more room in hell the dead will walk the earth"

-It's the Zombie Apocalypse and your only goal now is to survive.
-You and your small band of survivors must scavenge food, medicine, and ammo amongst the wreckage of civilization, but the walking dead are not the only threat you need to be aware of.
+It's the **Zombie Apocalypse** and your only goal now is to **survive**!
+You and your small band of survivors must scavenge food, medicine, and ammo amongst the wreckage of civilization, but the **walking dead** are not the only threat you need to be aware of.
 Other groups of survivors will stop at nothing to get those supplies before you, and there's definitely not enough to go around.

 Fighting will draw the hordes of zombies but failing to get what you need is as much a death sentence.